skip to content

 For clinicians who hold an honorary clinical NHS consultant contract, an additional statement will be required from the relevant Clinical Director to confirm there are no issues with clinical practice.

-(Teaching) Professorship (Grade 11 and Grade 12) 2 (+ 1 reserve) 3 (+ 1 reserve) 5
+(Teaching) Professorship (G11 and G12) A 2 (+ 1 reserve) 3 (+ 1 reserve) 5

-Associate (Teaching) Professor (G10) 1 (+ 1 reserve) 1 (+ 1 reserve) 2
+Associate (Teaching) Professor (G10) A 1 (+ 1 reserve) 1 (+ 1 reserve) 2

-Associate (Teaching) Professor (G9) 1 (+ 1 reserve) 1 (+ 1 reserve) 2
+Associate (Teaching) Professor (G9) B 1 (+ 1 reserve) 1 (+ 1 reserve) 2

-Senior Teaching Associate (G8) 1 (+ 1 reserve) 1 (+ 1 reserve) 2
+Senior Teaching Associate (G8) B 1 (+ 1 reserve) 1 (+ 1 reserve) 2

-Teaching Associate (G7) 1 (+ 1 reserve) 1 (+ 1 reserve) 2
+Teaching Associate (G7) B 1 (+ 1 reserve) 1 (+ 1 reserve) 2

 Table 3: Summary of first time application referencing requirements

-Promotion to a Teaching Professorship (Grade 11 and 12) (Scheme A)
+Promotion to a (Teaching) Professorship (Grade 11 and 12) (Scheme A)

-Referees for promotion to a Professorship (Grades 11 and 12) should normally be external to the University but there may be circumstances where it is appropriate to nominate referees from cognate subject areas in the University.
+Referees for promotion to a (Teaching) Professorship (Grades 11 and 12) should normally be external to the University but there may be circumstances where it is appropriate to nominate referees from cognate subject areas in the University.

 In choosing your nominated referees, you should note that referees are expected to be international leaders in their field, and familiar with your field of expertise in teaching and scholarship.
 At least one of the referees should be able to comment on your service to the academic community externally.